Norman ROCKWELL (1894-1978) (page in reconstruction)

 His pictures that highlight the small occupations contribute to the American nationalism, and this feature is particularly appreciated in those times of war.
 The American diversity is not ignored: from 1943 to 1948, Rockwell often travels in the eastern United States, up to Georgia.

 Close to the readers of the magazine, the artist likes to show himself in scenes of provincial visits.
-On November 19 in New York, Christie's sells an oil on canvas 84 x 160 cm on the theme of Rockwell's visit to a country editor, published on May 25, 1946 in the inner pages of the Saturday Evening Post.
-This painting is estimated $ 10M, lot 55.
+On November 19, 2015, Christie's sold at lot 55 for $ 11.6M an oil on canvas 84 x 160 cm on the theme of Rockwell's visit to a country editor, published on May 25, 1946 in the inner pages of the Saturday Evening Post.

 In this scene located in Paris, Missouri, the boss and the employees are in a hurry for the preparation of the local newspaper in their small workshop looking like those of the ancient times, with bulky typewriters and with souvenirs stuck to the wall.